-Amazing Race Season 29 Episode 1: Spoilers, Recaps And Commentary
+‘Amazing Race’ Season 29 Episode 1: Spoilers, Recaps, And Commentary

 — The Amazing Race (@AmazingRaceCBS) March 31, 2017

-At Grand Hope Park in L.A., the contestants gathered at the starting line.
+At Grand Hope Park in Los Angeles, the contestants gathered at the starting line.
 After Phil introduced the new season and explained the twist to the contestants, the teams began a contest to determine the order in which players would get to pick teammates.
 On Phil’s “Go,” they were given directions to a nearby luggage store to find luggage marked with a Panamanian flag.
 As the contestants scrambled about L.A., brief video segments introduced the competitors.

 After the luggage competition, the team-picking began.
 The then, as the teams were selected, viewers were shown team names and a hashtag to accompany them on social media.
-Here are the teams:
+Here are the teams.

 - Seth (police officer) and Olive (firefighter) #TeamAmerica